 Below are a few ways to order your preferred Tempura, therefore, you can show off some Japanese while ordering at a restaurant:

 - Ebi Ten (Shrimp Tempura) : This literally means Shrimp Tempura.
-Sushi is seafood, and if you want more seafood in your meal to have an even more satisfied feeling then this is the right dish.
+Sushi is seafood, and if you want more seafood in your meal to have an even more satisfying feeling then this Japanese shrimp delight is the right dish.
 You will get a few large Shrimp Tempura on the plate.

 - Yasai Tempura (Vegetable Tempura): If you want to go for a more fulfilling vegetarian side dish, you got your wish.
 This is a plate full with assorted Vegetable Tempuras, and you will be surprised that your unfavorite veggie might turn into your favorite after being fried in Tempura batter.